dmspelma/FourTreeWarranty/README.md

      * `redis-server`
   1. Clone project
   1. Navigate into repo:
+     * `cp  .env.development.local.template .env.development.local`
+     * Edit `.env.development.local` by supplying gmail address (Or other email by also editing `.env` file) and app password.
+App password can be found by adding 2FA to your account and get app password in settings.
      * `bundle install`
      * `bundle exec rails db:migrate`
      * `whenever --update-crontab`
      * `bundle exec sidekiq` -> This starts background processor
-  1. In another termianl window, navigate into repo and run:
+  1. In another terminal window, navigate into repo and run:
      * `bundle exec rails s`